top of page

 Epistemology is the study of knowledge production.
 How do we know what we know?
 What is knowing to being with?
 How can we organize our knowledge to make things work?
 These are some questions that Epistemology intends to answer.

 Another term from the lexicon of Epistemology that may not be so well recognized is “Axiom.”
 An Axiom is a presumed truth, but more specifically it is a self-evident truth that does not need to be proven.
 It is obviously true on its face.
 “Triangles have 3 sides” is an axiomatic statement.
 We need not evaluate every triangle in the universe using inductive reasoning because the statement is axiomatic.
-We can presume it and apply the knowledge in deductive reasoning.
+We can presume it as a general truth and apply the knowledge in deductive reasoning.

 I like to base my understanding of reality around these self-evident truths known as axioms.
 They are easily accessible and irrefutable.
 They form a solid foundation for my exoteric approach to life, including spirituality (Exoteric means “accessible by all”) Using Applied Epistemology, I can make irrefutable statements as they are axiomatic.
 It tends to help reduce arguments and confusion.